skoczen/will/docs/plugins/bundled.md

 ![Image me a crazy squirrel](../img/image_me.gif)

-To configure `image me`, you'll need to set the following two variables in `config.py` or [in your environment with the appropriate `WILL_` prefix](http://skoczen.github.io/will/config/).
+Image me works out of the box, but may not in future releases (we're using a pretty hacky way to get search results.)
+If you rely on it, configure `image me` properly by setting the following two variables in `config.py` or [in your environment with the appropriate `WILL_` prefix](http://skoczen.github.io/will/config/).
 Here are some instructions on where to obtain both.

 * `GOOGLE_API_KEY`
   * Go to the [Google Developers Console](https://console.developers.google.com).